The Final Twist in Netflix's 'Behind Her Eyes' Is Absolutely Bananas

 Louise, who for some reason waits until she's almost at the house to call actual rescue professionals, arrives and proceeds to do everything Rob, as Adele, expects her to.
 Desperate to get inside after seeing smoke coming up from the basement, Louise decides that her only recourse is to astral-project her way through the door.
 On the confrontational call, Adele had pointedly mentioned that astral projection only allows you to access places you've seen first-hand, and we hear those words echo as Louise floats into the house.
 In a previous episode, Adele had brought Louise upstairs to the bedroom with the forest painted on the wall, and now we know why.
 Louise's red-colored consciousness heads up there and soon hovers above Adele's lifeless body sprawled on the bed.

 This is where the truly freaky stuff begins.
 Adele's blue-colored consciousness, which we still don't know for certain is really Rob's, is lurking in a corner of the room above and behind Louise's, and it sneaks down the stairs and enters Louise's body.
 Louise comes to and grins maniacally with excitement.
 Meanwhile, Louise, seeing that Adele is passed out and fearing that she might be dying, enters Adele's body.
-Louise, as Adele, opens her eyes and is immediately overwhelmed and immobilized by the heroin in her system.
+But Louise, now occupying Adele, opens her eyes and is immediately overwhelmed and immobilized by the amount of heroin in her system.

 Enter Louise, who we are still supposed to think is Adele but who hints that she is, in fact, not Adele.
-As this eye-popping information begins to sink in, Rob, as Louise, injects Louise, as Adele, with even more heroin, a fatal dose.
-Louise, through Adele's mouth, utters a final word: Adam, which is funny, considering that she never once thought about what might happen to her nine-year-old son when she made the very bad decision to confront a desperate, cornered sociopath she'd repeatedly been warned to stay away from.
+As this eye-popping information begins to sink in, Adele (who is really Rob), inside Louise's body, injects Louise, inside Adele's, with even more heroin, a fatal dose.
+Louise, through Adele's mouth, utters a final word: Adam—which is funny, considering that she never once thought about what might happen to her nine-year-old son when she made the very bad decision to confront a desperate, cornered sociopath she'd repeatedly been warned to stay away from.

-What happens to Adam?After the big twist at David and Adele's house, and the subsequent full revelation that Rob had switched places with Adele years ago and is now inside Louise, we find out.
-Rob, as Louise, picks Adam up from Louise's ex's house, where Adam appears to suspect that this is not really his mom.
-Then we see Rob, as Louise, reuniting and reconciling with an exonerated and still hopelessly unaware David, who has also assumed control of Adele's estate following her death.
-Naturally thinking that Louise is Louise, and maybe not knowing her well enough to notice any behavioral tics that might lead him to suspect something's off about her, David marries Louise.
+What happens to Adam?Between the bonkers astral-projection switcheroo murder scene at David and Adele's house, and the origin flashback revealing precisely how Rob robs (ohhhhh, I just got that) Adele of her life, we see Louise (who is actually Rob) drag Adele's dead body outside as the authorities Louise had waited way too long to call arrive.
+Rob/Louise then returns to Louise's flat, marvels at a pigeon, and practices being Louise.
+The next morning, Rob/Louise picks up Adam from her ex Ian's house, and Adam immediately sees that there's something off with this person who is indeed not really his mom.
+Then we see Rob/Louise reuniting and reconciling with an exonerated, wealthy and still hopelessly unaware David.
+He seems so happy to see Louise.
+What a chump.

+Cue the flashback where Rob murders the real Adele and throws his own carcass into the well, the scene that definitively confirms that, in the present, it's actually Rob occupying Louise's body now.
+And then cut to... a wedding?
+Back in the present, David—naturally thinking that Louise is Louise and not that creepy addict Adele met in rehab, and maybe not knowing Louise well enough to notice any behavioral or verbal tics that might lead him to spot something's not quite right about her (they've known each other for, what, like three months?)—marries Rob/Louise.
 Rob's evil plan has worked again!

 But there's one problem: Adam.
-The final shot, which could have come straight out of a Jordan Peele movie, shows David, Louise and Adam driving somewhere after the wedding ceremony and discussing what to do for the honeymoon.
-Louise suggests a cruise.
-"But you hate boats," says Adam from the backseat.
-Louise turns to him with a malicious grin and says, "Maybe I've changed."
+The finale's last scene, which could have come straight out of a Jordan Peele movie, shows David, Rob/Louise and poor, poor Adam driving somewhere after the wedding ceremony and brainstorming honeymoon options.
+Rob/Louise suggests a Caribbean cruise.
+"But you hate boats," says a clearly terrified and suspicious Adam from the backseat.
+"You've always said you hate boats."
+Rob/Louise turns to him with a malicious grin and says, "Maybe I've changed."
 Adam's so screwed.